jilanbshk/Oracle_To_S3_Data_Uploader/README.md

-# Oracle table data uploader to Amazon-S3.
+# Oracle-to-S3 table data uploader.
 Let's you stream your Oracle table data to Amazon-S3 from Windows command line.